Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce: Introduction

 To answer this question, we conduct a systematic analysis of the expressiveness of LMs, in terms of approximating different target probability distributions.
 Without changing the parameters of LMs, we aim to find prompts that lead to the output of a probability distribution as close as possible to a target distribution.
+This design isolates the intrinsic expressivity of pretrained LMs, since we probe their behavior by varying only the prompts while keeping model parameters fixed.
 Apparently, due to inefficiency for enumerating the infinitely many prompts as triggers for approximating the target distribution, we use modern optimization techniques.
 Through either soft \citep{li_prefix-tuning_2021} or hard \citep{wallace2021universaladversarialtriggersattacking}\footnote{The key difference between soft and hard prompts is that soft prompts can be continuous embeddings that do not align to any token in the vocabulary, while hard prompts must correspond to vocabulary entries.} prompt tuning across different initializations, we measure the difficulty of an approximation using the minimum Kullback--Leibler (KL) divergence between the target and the approximated distributions from different prompt initializations.

 We conduct experiments on multiple pretrained LMs, including GPT-2 \citep{radford2019language}, Llama3.2-1B \citep{dubey2024llama}, Falcon-7B \citep{almazrouei2023falconseriesopenlanguage}, and Llama3-8B \citep{dubey2024llama}.
 We identify that these models share general properties for the next-token probability distributions: First, as illustrated in \cref{Intro}, the difficulty of approximating a random target distribution is approximately a unimodal function of the target entropy, where the approximation loss increases with the entropy of the target distribution up to a point, then decreases across all models.
 Second, for the distributions with moderate entropy, the existence of outlier tokens (i.e., those receiving much higher probability values than the other tokens) makes the approximation easier.
 Finally and unsurprisingly, LM-generated distributions are easier to approximate regardless of the entropy values, and can be effectively transferred across LMs.
 Our results introduce novel evidence toward a better understanding of the expressiveness of LMs, highlighting the opportunities and challenges in using LMs as probability distribution proposers.